lijujose/tradeing_test/README.md

 ### Time complexity

-*If we consider 'n' to be no. of elements in two dimensional then code has O(n) complexity*
+*If we consider 'n' to be no. of elements in two dimensional array then code has O(n) complexity*

 ## ScreenShots